palma21/k8slabproctor/step-by-step.md

 ## 4 - Deploying on Kubernetes

 Now that we have our cluster up and running, it's time to start deploying a workload on there.
-As a sidenote, for easy Kubernetes yaml manifest generation, one might want to install a yoman generator like `npm install -g generator-kubegen`.
+As a sidenote, for easy Kubernetes yaml manifest generation, one might want to install a yoman generator like `npm install -g generator-kubegen`or Kubernetes support for VS Code from: https://marketplace.visualstudio.com/items?itemName=ipedrazas.kubernetes-snippets.

 ### Deploying a single Pod